ansys/pyedb-core/doc/source/api/index.rst

 **This is a working document and will be changed without notice.**

-This section gives an overview of the API for all the pyedb classes, functions, and attributes.
+This section gives an overview of the API for all the classes, functions, and attributes.

 *******
 Modules